direktiv/direktiv/scripts/api/api.md

 POST /api/namespaces/{namespace}/tree/{workflow}?op=wait
 ```

-Executes a workflow with optionally some input provided in the request body as json
+Executes a workflow with optionally some input provided in the request body as json.
-This path will wait until the workflow execution has completed and return the instance output
+This path will wait until the workflow execution has completed and return the instance output.
-NOTE: Input can also be provided with the `input.X` query parameters; Where `X` is the json
+NOTE: Input can also be provided with the `input.X` query parameters; Where `X` is the json key.
-key.
 Only top level json keys are supported when providing input with query parameters.
-Input query
-parameters are only read if the request has not body
+Input query parameters are only read if the request has no body.

 #### Parameters